Welcome!

 (LONGER BIO)

-In 2009, theMississippi Development Authority, Division of Tourism hired Anna to research and write the Mississippi Culinary Trail, an online resource for visitors, highlighting the foodways traditions and local hot-spot eateries across the state of Mississippi.
+The Mississippi Development Authority, Division of Tourism hired Anna as Special Projects Officer in 2009 to research and write the Mississippi Culinary Trail, an online resource for visitors, highlighting Mississippi foodways traditions and hot-spot restaurants across the state.

-During her time at MDA, she worked on many special projects: she coordinated the first Mississippi music showcase at SXSW, was a location scout for the Mississippi Film Office, shot and edited a short documentary food film, and worked on numerous culture and heritage projects including the African-American Heritage sights along the Mississippi Freedom Trail
+During her time at MDA, she worked on many special projects: she coordinated the first Mississippi music showcase at SXSW, was a location scout for the Mississippi Film Office, shot and edited a short documentary food film, and worked on numerous culture and heritage projects including the African-American Heritage sights along the Mississippi Freedom Trail and literary heritage sites.

 Over the summer of 2011, Anna had the opportunity to research story segment ideas for the Mississippi Public Broadcasting special television feature The Choctaw Journey, which profiled the history and cultural preservation of the Mississippi Band of Choctaw Indians.